andrewfryzel/Computer-Graphics/README.md

 # Computer-Graphics
-## Projects implementing various computer graphics principles
+## Projects implementing various Computer Graphics principles

 ### Each folder, with the exception of "Procedurally Generated Terrain" contain the following files: